UnchartedBull/OctoDash/CONTRIBUTING.md

 ## Update translations IDs and sources

 To update translations with the latest codebase and IDs, run `npm run locale:update`.
-Only commit the files that do not have a date, these are only backups of the locale versions before the update.
+Previous versions of the localization files will be stored locally in `src/locale/backups/`.